 hiking through the sand dunes can be disorienting, make sure you stay on the trail at all times and follow the trail markers

-You know the best part about sunsets?
+Do you know the best part about sunsets?
 THEY’RE FREE.
 And no matter how many times you see them, no two are the same.
 What makes Ludington’s sunsets so amazing?
-Take a look for yourself…
+The sun setting over Great Lake Michigan.

 I hope everyone likes sand!
-Ludington State park is covered in sand dunes.
+Ludington State Park is covered in sand dunes.
 You’ll hit the sand before you’re even in the park.
 I like to pull off M-116 before getting into the park.
-There’s spots all along the road where you can walk down the dunes to Lake Michigan (and essentially your own private beach).
+There are spots all along the road where you can walk down the dunes to Lake Michigan (and essentially your own private beach).
 If you decide to make the trek to the Big Sable Point lighthouse- you’ll experience the dunes AND a lighthouse!

 This is Michigan, so I understand the word “water” is pretty ambiguous.
 First there’s Lake Michigan- whose turquoise blue waters make you feel like you’re on a tropical island except for way colder- even in July/August the water temperature will only reach highs of 60-65 F. If you’re looking for something a little warmer- head 4 miles north of Ludington over to Hamlin Lake.
 This inland lake is 12 miles long!
 So you can hang out at the beach, go boating, or picnic without feeling crowded.

 Go burn your picnic calories off and get some exercise!
 There’s a Canoe Trail that starts at Hamlin beach where you can bring kayaks to.
 The trail is around 4 miles, and you can canoe or kayak through marshland to check out the wildlife or towards Lost Lake where you can explore some small islands.
 For those who just want to spend their time relaxing and not paddling- there’s tubing down the Sable River (Expert Level: bring a floating cooler full of adult beverages).